zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

       ]
 ```

-Note that State is not included in the JSON as its value is the default value.
+Note that ``State`` is not included in the JSON as its value is the default value.

 In order to page the results of the request, a continuation token may be specified.
 This requests the first page of the first two stored events between start index and
 end index by indicating count is 2 and continuationToken is an empty string:

-      api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/
+      GET api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data
-          GetWindowValues?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z
+          ?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z
-          &count=2&continuationToken=
+          &count=2&continuationToken={MOTODO - insert continuation token)

-*Response body**
+**Response body**
 ```json
       HTTP/1.1 200
       Content-Type: application/json